ZoeLeBlanc/zoeleblanc.github.io/author-zoe.md

 ---

 # Hi!
 I'm Zoe.

-I'm an aspiring digital historian, who likes studying networks, ideas, and spaces in modern history.
-I specialize in American, Middle Eastern, and North African histories, though I consider myself an international historian.
-I also like considering questions of race and religion, especially from the perspective of institutions and states.
+### <a name="Academia Bio"></a>Academic Bio | <a name="Teaching"></a>Teaching

-> I'm more interested in questions of how and when, than why.
+I'm an aspiring digital historian, who studies networks, ideas, and spaces in modern history.
+I specialize in American, Middle Eastern, and North African histories, and consider myself an international historian.
+I like thinking about race and religion, especially from the perspective of institutions and states.

 Things that fascinate me (in no particular order):